 For the next two days, the jungle experience will become even more special.
 An expert guide will lead us into the heart of the Corcovado National Park, home to 50% of all species found in Costa Rica.

-Along the route, our excellent guide will take time to teach us about the flora and fauna of the region.
-As an example, we are likely to encounter some, if not all, of the four species of monkey that live here: Spider Monkeys, Howler Monkeys, Squirrel Monkeys and Cappuchin Monkeys.
+Once there, our excellent guide will take time to teach us about the flora and fauna of the region.
+We are likely to encounter Spider Monkeys, Howler Monkeys, Squirrel Monkeys and Cappuchin Monkeys.

-You can wander freely on the trails surrounding the station and may like to find somewhere quiet to sit for some time during the morning.
-Aside from resting from the long walk in, this is often the best way to catch sight of a rare bird or animal.
+It is possible to wander freely on the trails surrounding the station and find somewhere quiet to sit for some time during the morning.
+This is often the best way to catch sight of a rare bird or animal.

-We’ll be staying two nights in a jungle lodge at Uvita beach, overlooking Ballena Marine National Park.
+We’ll be staying one night in a jungle lodge at Uvita beach, overlooking Ballena Marine National Park.

-There is no agenda for Thursday.
+There is no agenda for this time.
 You may choose to sunbathe all day or swim in the sea.
 The lodge has its own trails which can be explored in the surrounding forest, so there are opportunities to put your skills as a naturalist back into action.

 Alternatively, you may like to book a whale-watching boat tour.
 Whilst there is no guarantee of seeing a whale, these tours are still highly recommended.

-We visit Costa Rica during the dry season (Dec – April) and can expect temperatures to range between 0°C on the mountain top at sunrise to 37°C in the jungle at noon.
-Rain is unlikely.
+We visit Costa Rica during the dry season (Dec – April) and can expect temperatures to range between 0°C on the mountain top at sunrise to 37°C at sea level at noon.
+It may rain.